 Scene Breaks in Books and Manuscripts

-Here, the blank line between paragraphs shows the reader that a shift has occurred (in this case, we skip forward to the next day).
+Here, the blank line between paragraphs shows the reader that a shift has occurred (in this case, the story skips forward to the next day).
 Authors and publishers use this kind of break when something changes, but it isn’t a big enough change to move to a new chapter.

 Often, a line break like this will indicate a soft scene change (i.e., a minor shift in time, location, or perspective).
 For a harder break, authors and publishers often include a symbol as well.